jbuck0403/Space-Crawler/README.md

 // - DamageHandler (for damage processing)
 // - Choose ONE receiver type:
 //   * BaseDamageReceiver for direct damage only
-//   * AOEDamageReceiver for both direct and AOE damage
+//   * AOEReceiver for both direct and AOE damage

 // 2.
 Initialize the defense handler in Start() or Awake() void Start()